cdl-geneseo/critical-digital-practices/mod-7/more-about-functions.md

     print("Hello!
 How are you today?")
 ```

-*Save the file*.
+Save the file.

 Return to your terminal, and at the Python prompt type

 ```zsh
 >>> from myfunctions import greet